FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 - if some extracted options turn out to be unnecessary, please delete them manually in the created XML control file for addon generator [AsksinPP_addon_generator_control_file.xml](./AsksinPP_addon_generator_control_file.xml)

 # Short description
+- currently on rftypes XML are supported
+- RS485 wired hs485types XML are NOT supported
 - creates the install and uninstall scripts required in [../src/addon/](../src/addon/)
 - a singular install 'install_<addon_name>' is newly introduced instead of the previous style of one install script per device
 - a singular uninstall 'uninstall_<addon_name>' is newly introduced instead of the previous style of one uninstall script per device